hrszpuk/rvm/docs/SPEC.md

 mod             // Modulo

 // Bitwise
-// The following instructions pop two values off the stack and push the result onto the stack and             // Bitwise and or              // Bitwise or xor             // Bitwise xor
+// The following instructions pop two values off the stack and push the result onto the stack (except not) and             // Bitwise and or              // Bitwise or xor             // Bitwise xor